There are eight Trustees on the UTC Board, all registered with Companies House.

 Jeremy has many years’ experience as a governor of an independent school in Kent, serving as Chair of the Finance and General Purposes Committee, and Deputy Chair as well as Chair of the Governing Body.

 Nominated by the UTC’s Employer Alliance; appointed September 2017

-Following experience as Divisional Finance Director for Landsec’s London Portfolio Marc is now Group Financial Director for Landsec, the UK’s largest commercial property group.
+Following experience as Divisional Finance Director for Landsec’s London Portfolio Marc is now Group Financial Controller for Landsec, the UK’s largest commercial property group.
 His previous professional experience includes roles as Financial Analyst for Walt Disney and Audit Manager for PriceWaterhouseCoopers.